-Once the gutters are clogged, they will no longer be able to direct the water down or off the roof into a safe spot away from the home.
+Read tips on how gutters are clogged, as if it happens, they will no longer be able to direct the water down or off the roof into a safe spot away from the home.
 Instead, the water is now able to pool or back up near the shingles.
 This will cause leaks and water damage throughout the home.

 The best way to avoid this kind of problem is to keep the gutter system clean.
 This allows for proper drainage of the water.
 Check that the gutters are not broken and that they are not coming loose from the exterior of the home.